- Prep time 30 minutes

-WHAT: The best possible way to eat a lot parsley.
+What: The best possible way to eat a lot parsley.

-HOW: While your bulgur soaks, dice a whole lot of parsley and some mint, too.
+How: While your bulgur soaks, dice a whole lot of parsley and some mint, too.
 Toss the grains and herbs with chopped tomato and cucumber, then dress with lemon juice and olive oil.

-- 1 cup fine bulghur (sometimes called #1)
+fine bulgur (sometimes called #1)

 large mint leaves

-- 1/2 cup olive oil
+extra-virgin olive oil

 - Wash and dry the parsley and mint.
 Remove the stems, finely chop the herbs together, and put them in a large mixing bowl.